-David is the Director of Adult Services for the City of Wolverhampton Council, having been appointed to this role in September 2017.
-Prior to this appointment, David joined Wolverhampton in October 2016 as the Service Director for Adults.
+Emma is the Executive Director of Families for the City of Wolverhampton Council, having been appointed to this role in September 2017.
+In October 2019, Emma’s responsibilities were extended to include education services.

 Emma is an experienced practitioner and manager in children's social care who began her social work career in a children's secure home in Staffordshire and then moved into frontline child protection work.
 She had a number of roles in Staffordshire and Doncaster MBC before returning to the Midlands and began working in Wolverhampton.

 Whilst in Wolverhampton Emma has played a major role in the leadership of the Transforming Children's Services programme, which culminated in being judged as 'good' by Ofsted in March 2017 following an inspection of Children's Services, including demand management and ensuring children and young people are at the heart of service delivery.

 Emma represents the City of Wolverhampton at the West Midlands Association of Directors of Children's Services and leads on the 'Quality of Practice' priority for the region.